microsoft/PSDocs/docs/concepts/PSDocs/en-US/about_PSDocs_Options.md

 - None - No padding will be used and column values will directly follow pipe `|`
 - Single - A single space will be used to pad the column value
-- MatchHeader - Will pad the header with a single space, then pad the column value, to the same width as the header
+- MatchHeader - Will pad the header with a single space, then pad the column value, to the same width as the header (default)

 When a column is set to a specific width with a property expression, `MatchHeader` will be ignored.
 Columns without a width set will apply `MatchHeader` as normal.